justinherring/animation-final/README.md

     * step()

 P to pause (instead of spacebar)
-F in direction of cursor to shoot web
+Left click to shoot web in that direction (maybe add right click for second web?)
+W to release web (add s for rightclick web?)
+O to turn on collision detection info